 On Monday, the conference kicked off with a Workshop for New Law School Clinical Teachers.
 The workshop aims to help new clinical law teachers grow by offering them insight into experiential teaching and meeting their peers.
 Programs included experiential course design & structure, navigating legal academia, and incorporating diversity, equity, and inclusion principles in experiential programs.

-On Tuesday, the conference opened with a plenary session, “Creating for Equity & Access to Justice” creative design experts provide insight into their work to advance access to justice and shared examples of their work.
+On Tuesday, the conference opened with a plenary session, “Creating for Equity & Access to Justice” where design experts provide insight into their work to advance access to justice and shared examples of their work.
 It was moderated by Sherley Cruz (University of Tennessee College of Law) and featured Dr. Christine Marie Ortiz Guzman (Equity Meets Design) and Jonathan Askin (Brooklyn Law School).
-The day concluded with a poetry reading from acclaimed poet, Hieu Minh Nguyen.
+The day concluded with a reading from acclaimed poet, Hieu Minh Nguyen.

-On Wednesday, Bernice Grant, Senior Director of the Entrepreneurial Law Program at Fordham University School of Law, received the 2021 Shanara Gilbert Award during an awards ceremony.
+On Wednesday, Bernice Grant (Senior Director of the Entrepreneurial Law Program at Fordham University School of Law) received the 2021 Shanara Gilbert Award during an awards ceremony.
 The honor from the AALS Section on Clinical Legal Education recognizes an outstanding clinician with less than 10 years of experience in the field.
-In addition, the section’s Steve Ellmann Memorial Clinical Scholarship Award was presented to Professor Lisa E. Brodoff, (Seattle University School of Law).
+In addition, the section’s Steve Ellmann Memorial Clinical Scholarship Award was presented to Professor Lisa E. Brodoff (Seattle University School of Law).
 The award recognized career achievement in clinical legal education scholarship and was established in 2020 to honor the legacy of Steve Ellmann (New York Law School).

 On Thursday, the Clinical Legal Education Association (CLEA) honored Ian Weinstein (Fordham University School of Law) and Sheila Bedi (Northwestern University Pritzker School of Law) as the 2022 Outstanding Advocate for Clinical Education.
 The Cornell Death Penalty Clinic and Maine Refugee and Human Rights Clinic was given CLEA’s 2022 Award for Excellence in a Public Interest Case or Project.
 Also, the Georgetown Juvenile Justice Clinic and Initiative’s Ambassadors for Racial Justice Program received an Honorable mention for their work.